lindseysim/templatize/more/functions/README.md

 #### Passing sections as context

-A special type of section is denoted by the inclusive section directive combined with the pass-context-to-function directive (`#->`), as well as the typical closing section tag, with the tag key being a reference to a function.

-By combining the inclusive section directive with the pass-context-to-function directive (`#->`), the section's render text will be passed to whatever function follows.
-The closing section tag is given by the standard closing directive (`/`) and the same function.
+By combining the inclusive section directive with the pass-context-to-function directive (`#->`), the section's render text will be passed to function named by the tag key.
+The closing section tag is given by the standard closing directive (`/`) and the same function name.

 &nbsp; *Template:*